The Story of Sabotage – Roger Waters and Mona Miari

 We picked up Mona at the airport.
 Maurice and I stayed in a cheap hostel, as we always did when traveling, and put her up in a nice room.
 We were booked at the music studio in two days and that’s when the dream hit reality.
 And it hit hard.

-Roger Waters emailed demanding a zoom meeting with his producers.
-We all got online and it was clear something didn’t align and I wasn’t mentally prepared for what felt like an abusive, dominating and controlling tone instead of what I believed should have been a collaborative, supporting intention.
+Roger Waters emailed demanding a zoom meeting with us and his producers.
+We all got online and it was clear something didn’t align.
+I wasn’t mentally prepared for what felt like an abusive, dominating and controlling tone instead of what I believed should have been a collaborative, supporting intention.
 He kept calling me Margaret, which pissed me off right away.
 There was no respect.
+I had just finished producing a film about global musicians and had had many interviews and shared collaborative work with some of our greatest global musical legacies, including Steve Winwood, Michael Narada Walden, Harry Belafonte as well as the featured master Brazilian guitarist José Neto.
+All of them showed humility and graciousness, generosity and absolute respect and professionalism, so I will ill prepared for Roger Waters incredible child like rudeness.

 “I want a demo tape.
 What are you doing!”
 Etc. etc. This also stunned Maurice who had been completely and utterly transparent.

 After the call Maurice, Mona and I talked.
 Mona is young.
 And to her credit, she took the opportunity in a positive way.
-She hustled to find a studio to record a demo tape.
+She hustled to find a studio to record.
 Meanwhile our four day plan turned into a two week endeavor, plus expenses which completely broke us.
 Maurice stayed in a hostel and set Mona up in a nice Airbnb.
-Mona had a friend come out from New York, which Maurice paid for, belieeving she could help with the project.
-I flew back to San Francisco, to save money, recogning that the last of our funds were going to go to Mona, as we were paying for her demo tape.
+Mona had a friend come out from New York, which Maurice paid for, believing she could help the filmproject.
+I flew back to San Francisco, to save money, recognizing we were going to run short.
 Then things turned very sour.

 I got a string of calls from Mona, crying her eyes out.
 A distrust had grown, or perhaps an agenda.
 Mona was accusing Maurice of all sorts of things. .
 She not only started directly communicating with Roger Waters, but she began to create sabotaging stories about Maurice, including the idea that he wouldn’t pay her or book her flight back to New York.
 I tried to be the calm voice and ensured her not to worry.
 I knew Maurice would not do that, but Maurice was now beginning to lose trust in her.
 Was she going to deliver a demo tape that he’s paying her a big daily chunk of money to produce?
 Everything spun quickly out of control.
 With great reluctance, Mona did deliver the demo tape late at night, the day before we were to deliver it to Roger, as he had asked.
 But the damage had been done.